 - Have the opportunity to ask questions related to cultural adjustment to a senior year student and receive peer-to-peer advice from them.

-- Meet fellow students in your International Peer Group.
+- Meet fellow students and make friends in your International Peer Group.

-- Develop a social network of support around you as you start your academic journey at NAIT.
+- Develop a social support network around you as you start your academic journey at NAIT.

 - Increase your understanding of NAIT systems and awareness of NAIT student services.

 - Practice interpersonal skills and building a network for future opportunities!

 Please note that IPMs will not provide help with student coursework.
 Please visit Nimbus Learning, offered by the NAIT Students’ Association, for information on tutoring resources.

 The Fall 2023 IPG signup is now closed.
 Check back before Winter Term for updates.